 - The Organization undertakes actions that may bring IAS into disrepute

 - The Certificate or Logo is misused in any way.

 - The organization goes to liquidation or ceases to exist or ceases its activities for which it has been certified.

-- The activities of the organization are stopped by directives from court / statutory authorities.
+- The activities of the organization are stopped by directives from the court / statutory authorities.

 The certification to one or more Management Standard(s) / Specification(s) is subject to suspension / reduction / withdrawal, IAS shall investigate the impact of this on the Certification to other Management System Standard(s) / Specification(s).

 24.1.
 It would be the Endeavour of IAS to provide efficient and satisfactory services as detailed in the Request Form.
 However, in case it is felt that any decision or the conduct of IAS is unjust and prejudicial to any party, which party can appeal to IAS and seek readdressed.
 These appeals are to be sent to IAS in writing.